blue0666/CarpetBlueAddition/docs/Rules.md

 Introduce the sound suppressor of a calibrated sculk sensor in 1.20-1.21

-Place a trappedChest and name it "SoundSuppresor" or "声音抑制器" and put a lectern at its back with 15 pages, then use the specific channels as you want.
+Place a Chest or TrappedChest and name it "SoundSuppresor" or "声音抑制器" and put a lectern at its back with 15 pages, then use the specific channels as you want.

 Tips:Only safe channels are transplanted, other channels are not in cosideration yet.